Amur Oblast, Russia

 History

 In 1932-1938, the region was part of the Far Eastern Territory, divided into Primorsky and Khabarovsk.
-The Amur region was part of the latter until 1948.
+The Amur Region was part of the latter until 1948.

-In 1963, rural (Belogorsky, Bureya, Ivanovsky, Mikhailovsky, Oktyabrsky, Seryshevsky and Tambovsky, and since 1964 Arkharinsky and Mazanovsky) and industrial districts (Dzheltulaksky, Zeysky and Selemdzhinsky) were created.
-The Blagoveshchensky district became part of the Ivanovo district, and the Konstantinovsky district became part of the Tambov district.
-In 1965, all industrial and rural areas were transformed back into administrative ones, and in 1967 the Blagoveshchensky and Konstantinovsky districts were re-established.
+In 1963, rural (Belogorsky, Bureysky, Ivanovsky, Mikhailovsky, Oktyabrsky, Seryshevsky and Tambov, since 1964 Arkharinsky and Mazanovsky) and industrial districts (Dzheltulaksky, Zeisky and Selemdzhinsky) were created.
+Blagoveshchensk district became part of Ivanovo, and Konstantinovsky — Tambov districts.
+In 1965, all industrial and rural areas were transformed back into administrative ones, and in 1967 the Blagoveshchensk and Konstantinovsky districts were re-formed.

 Physiographic characteristics